Sony Lens Selection for Wedding Photograohy

 Lastly, be aware that the filter ring that the lens hood attaches to is somewhat fragile and prone to breaking off (this plastic ring is held in place with three rather thin tabs).
 I've read several reports of this part breaking, and it happened to me after about a year of usage, though to be fair, in my case it was the result of the forces applied to the hood while wrestling it into my lens pouch (the diameter of the lens hood makes it a bit tough to fit through the opening of the pouch).
 Some users make the case that this represents a prudent design, as an impact to the lens hood would just break this ring rather than causing more extensive damage to the lens.

 A Note about Autofocus

 It should be mentioned that the effectiveness of the Sony autofocus system in dim light depends greatly on the maximum aperture of your lenses.
-For instance, during wedding receptions, when the venue staff turns the lights down very low, you might find it difficult or impossible to get a focus lock when shooting with an f4 or even an f2.8 zoom lens, but an f1.4 or f1.8 prime locks on just fine.
+For instance, during wedding receptions, when the venue staff turns the lights down very low, you might find it difficult or impossible to get a focus lock when shooting with an f4 zoom lens, and might even have some trouble with an f2.8, but an f1.4 or f1.8 prime locks on just fine.
 This differs from my DSLR experience, where zoom vs. fast prime didn't seem to make much difference in AF performance in low light.